This tutorial will cover a few techniques you can use to make objects interact with each other.

 With this code, missiles will always fly towards the mine that's closest to them.
 However, we still need to make them actually explode and destroy each other on contact.

 Next, we need to associate collision structures with our objects.
-This is done with another method inherited from qaf::GameObj
+This is done with another method inherited from qaf::GameObj:

-(which means "do not test this object for collisions").
+By default, GameObj's implementation of this method returns NULL (which means "do not test this object for collisions").
 To detect object-to-object collision, we're going to override this behavior in our classes and return a collision structure for each object.

-This one is simple enough: Just initialize a circle in the constructor, and return it in getCollisionStruct()
+This one is simple enough: Just initialize a circle in the constructor, and return it in getCollisionStruct().

 class SpaceMineObj : public GameObj { private: ...
 CollisionStruct::Circle m_circle; // Collision boundaries public: SpaceMineObj ( Vector2D pos, float size ) { ... // Initialize collision structure: m_circle.setXCenter( m_pos.x ); m_circle.setYCenter( m_pos.y ); m_circle.setRadius( m_size * m_sprite->GetWidth() / 2 ); } CollisionStruct * getCollisionStruct () { return &m_circle; } ... };

 The missiles are constantly moving and rotating, so we can't simply initialize a bounding box in the constructor!
-Since the collision structure needs to be updated all the time, we'll add a bit of code to update()
+Since the collision structure needs to be updated all the time, we'll add a bit of code to update().

 class MissileObj : public GameObj { private: ...
 CollisionStruct::Polygon m_poly; // Collision boundaries public: // Constructor: MissileObj ( Vector2D pos, Vector2D vel ) { ... // Create a polygonal collision structure we can rotate along with // the sprite: m_poly = CollisionStruct::Polygon( m_sprite ); // Initialize the polygon's position and rotation: Vector2D vUp = Vector2D(0, -1); m_poly.setRotation( vUp.angle( m_vel ) ); m_poly.setPosition( m_pos.x, m_pos.y ); } CollisionStruct * getCollisionStruct () { return &m_poly; } ... void update ( int objLayer, float dt ) { ... // Update collision bounds: Vector2D vUp = Vector2D(0, -1); m_poly.setRotation( vUp.angle( m_vel ) ); m_poly.setPosition( m_pos.x, m_pos.y ); ... } ... };